debezium/debezium-examples/README.md

 * [Postgres - TOAST Column Values](./postgres-toast): Dealing With Postgres TOAST Column Values
 * [SQL Server - Replication](./sql-server-read-replica): How to deploy the topology of services to stream from SQL Server read-only replica
 * [MongoDB - Streaming to PostgresSQL](./unwrap-mongodb-smt): How to capture events from a MongoDB database and stream them to a PostgresSQL database
-* [MySQL - Streaming to PostgresSQL](./unwrap-smt): How to capture events from a MySQL database and stream them to a PostgresSQL database
+* [MySQL - Streaming to PostgresSQL and Elasticsearch](./unwrap-smt): How to capture events from a MySQL database and stream them to a PostgresSQL and Elasticsearch database
 * [Quarkus Native Image with Debezium](./quarkus-native): superfast CDC with Debezium and Quarkus
 * [Quarkus Debezium Extension Quick Start](./debezium-quarkus-extension-service): superfast CDC with Debezium Extension for Quarkus
 * [MongoDB - Failover](./mongodb-failover): Demo showing how Debezium works for mongodb when primary replica fails.